-In Israel, however, the custody was not such a central issue.
-This could be due to the fact the family social workers do not deal with divorce dispute as German family social workers do.
-It was found in another analysis of the Israeli interviews that non-married fathers are less involved than married ones (Perez, Mizrahi and Halpern, in submission).
-Nevertheless, the excessive use of feminine power over men was more prominent when they did not fit the expected financial role:
+In Israel, however, custody was not such a central issue.
+This could be because unlike their German counterparts, family social workers do not handle divorce disputes.
+A different analysis of the Israeli interviews revealed that non-married fathers were less involved than married ones (Perez et al., in submission).
+Nevertheless, the excessive use of feminine power over men was more prominent in cases involving men who did not fulfil their expected financial role:

-“It was hard to handle him [the father] because it was obvious that he doesn’t function… he was not a working man… all those years he and his wife made a living from income support payment… but she was working and he didn’t” (Israel, KY2).
+It was hard to handle him [the father] because it was obvious that he didn’t function. … He was not a working man. …[For] all those years, he and his wife made a living from income support payments … but she was working and he wasn’t.
+(Israel, KY2)

-Moreover, fathers were being seen and treated fully only when they “bended head” and aligned with the social worker’s expectations, and accept the professional setting where the social worker has the knowledge regarding the fathers’ problems, motives and even feelings:
+Moreover, fathers were seen and received full treatment only when they ‘bowed their heads’, conforming to the social workers' expectations and when they accepted the professional setting in which social workers possessed knowledge regarding their problems, motives and even their feelings:

-“The father felt that there was a big misjustice that was done to him … that only his wife was being heard… eventually I treated him for 6 years [after this crisis] … and it was quit an amazing therapy… he also said it… first we recognized that when he screams it means he is afraid… he feel threatened … he is a big man … and he shouts … but actually he is dying of fear… ” (Israel, KY1).
+The father felt that there was a great misjustice … done to him … that only his wife was being heard. … Eventually, I treated him for six years [after this crisis] … and it was quite an amazing therapy. … He also said it… we first recognised that when he screamed; this means he is afraid. … He feels threatened … he is a big man … and he shouts … but actually he is dying of fear.
+(Israel, KY1)

 To educate them

-This leads to another aspect of educational work with fathers.
-In Germany, it seems that the expectation of full responsibility from fathers leads to certain type of intervention, which is less therapeutic and more didactive.
-The social worker is trying to fit the client father into the ideal father that she has in mind.
-Meaning, she encourages fathers to follow a certain model:
+The above discussion leads to another aspect of educational work with fathers.
+In Germany, it seems that the expectation of fathers’ full responsibility leads to a certain type of intervention, which is less therapeutic and more didactive.
+The social worker tries to fit client fathers into the ideal father category that she has in mind, encouraging them to adhere to a certain model:

-“To give them something like a ‘Vorbild’.
-You know what a ‘Vorbild’ is?
+To give them something like a “Vorbild”.
+You know what a “Vorbild” is?
 They learn something from someone else.
-Like modeling… because many fathers, they don't have a model like this” (Germany, 7).
+Like modelling … because many fathers, they don’t have a model like this.
+(Germany, 7)

-“There are some cases where fathers need an explanation to understand that if the child doesn't feel comfortable to meet them , that they have to be patience and that there is going to be a process” (Germany, 5).
+There are some cases where fathers need an explanation to understand that if the child doesn’t feel comfortable to meet them , that they have to be patient, and there is going to be a process.
+(Germany, 5)

-The educational method of work with fathers, has some nuances and differences when comparing German and Israeli social workers.
-In the German interviews, there was a cultural-ethnic element in the father-client image – the aspect of immigration, hence being non-German (mostly Muslim From Arab countries):
+This comparison of German and Israeli social workers revealed some nuances and differences in the educational method of working with fathers.
+The German interviews revealed a cultural-ethnic element in the image of the father client relating to immigration from Arab countries:

-“I think in old fashioned Arab families, it's very hard for the father when they arrive to take the children and meet them… I think that they are not very flexible… We got 70 percent immigrants… Sometimes I think when they've got a Turkish background or an Arabian background it's harder for them because they never had the contact with their children… On the Arabs side it's very old fashioned, and very hard to find new solutions for families” (Germany, 3).
+I think in old-fashioned Arab families, it’s very hard for the fathers when they arrive to take the children and meet them. … I think that they are not very flexible. … We’ve got 70 percent immigrants. … Sometimes I think when they've got a Turkish background or an Arabian background, it’s harder for them because they never had contact with their children. … On the Arab side, it’s very old-fashioned and very hard to find new solutions for families.
+(Germany, 3)

-Accordingly, the cultural-ethnic affiliation does not stand in line with the ideal father type, that is more equal to the mother and caring for the children:
+Accordingly, cultural-ethnic affiliations are not aligned with the ideal type of father, who is more equal to the mother and cares for the children: